-Finally, if a controller more your thing, there are a large variety available online within Japan.
+Finally, if a controller is more your thing, there is a large variety available online within Japan.
 My personal favorite is this one– I used this model for years before deciding to go with USBs.

 Step 2: Online and “Physical” Presence

 If you don’t have one already, you need to create an online identity for your DJ persona.
-A Facebook fan page is not a requirement, but you should definitely have a Soundcloud and/or Mixcloud to showcase your music.
-However, the real tip for Tokyo is to create a profile on iFlyer.
+A well designed and thought-out Instagram page is critical for landing your first gigs in Tokyo.

-With your resources (tools) and presence (online/physical), you now have two options:
+With your resources (tools) and presence (online/physical), you now have three options:

 1) Bookings at Venues (One-Offs)